mshahcode/World-of-Disney/README.md

 Dinsye is an easy-to-use project that helps you find your favorite characters and movies effortlessly.

 **Features**
-Character Management: Create, edit, and delete characters with images.
+Character Management: Create, edit, and delete characters with images, filter characters
 Genre Managemet : Create, edit and delete genres with images
 Image management : storing images, adding image to character, genre and movie
-Movie management : Create, edit, delete, add movie with new characters as well as images
+Movie management : Create, edit, delete, add movie with new characters as well as images, fitler movie
 Rating management : Rating enum with mappings

 Database Migrations via liqubase